love.js

 Credits

-Front-end by 2dengine LLC (MIT License)
+Front-end and improvements by 2dengine LLC (MIT License)

 Emscripten port by David Khachaturov (MIT License)